Easy Creamy Banana Oatmeal Recipe

 More Oatmeal Recipes

-- Add all of the ingredients to a small pot stovetop.
+- Add all of the ingredients to a small pot stovetop and mix well.

-- Cook over medium heat, stirring and mashing the banana with a wooden spoon as it cooks.
+- Cook over medium-low heat, stirring and mashing the banana with a wooden spoon as it cooks and softens.

-- Cook for 8-10 minutes until thick and creamy, stirring frequently so it doesn’t burn.
+- Cook for 8-10 minutes until thick and creamy, stirring frequently so it doesn’t burn or stick to the bottom of the pan.
 I like to remove the pot from the heat after 8-10 minutes and let sit for a few more minutes to thicken a little more.
 If you want it a little creamier, stir in a little additional almond milk, light coconut milk or other plant milk of choice to reach desired consistency.

-- Scoop into a bowl and add any desired toppings (chopped walnuts, blueberries or almond butter are delicious) and enjoy.
+- Scoop into a bowl and enjoy with your favorite toppings such as chopped walnuts, blueberries or almond butter.